RichardFreedman/Encoding_Music/01_Tutorials/10_Pandas_Maps.md

 -   deathplace = 'd_place_uplvl1'
 -   color for markers and lines = 'color'

 We will pass these into our Graph Objects, and add the marker and lines as shown in the code below using the `iterrows` method from the **itertools** Python library.
+And this is how we add lines between each 'pair' of locations in each row.
+We are adding the `mode='lines'` at the same time we create the pair of markers (each with their own latitude and longitude).

+Our `df.iterrows()` object is a list, which we loop through, using each `row` but discarding a temporary variable `_` that we might otherwise have created with some kind of function in other contexts.
+But we pass the data in each `row` to `fig.add_trace()` and build up the appropriate pairs and their attributes.

+Here is how we did it:

 ```python
 # create the figure